alexhamill/CSC215/presentation.md

   ## Binary system

-  The Altair like other computers uses binary calculations.
+  Altair, like other computers, uses binary calculations.

   Each number is a byte or 8 bits.

-  to convert from binary to decimal you multipy each digit by 2 raised to the colom that it is in starting with 0 from the right and add them all.
+  to convert from binary to decimal you multiply each digit by 2 raised to the column that it is in starting with 0 from the right and add them all.

   $1101 \rightarrow 1 \cdot 2^3 + 1 \cdot 2^2 + 0 \cdot 2^1 + 1 \cdot 2^0 = 13$